UrbsLab/AutoMLPipe-BC/README.md

   * \[Code]: DataCompareMain.py and DataCompareJob.py
   * \[Runtime]: Fast

-* Phase 8: [Optional] Copy Key Files
-  * Makes a copy of key results files and puts them in a folder called 'KeyFileCopy'
-  * \[Code]: KeyFileCopyMain.py and KeyFileCopyJob.py
-  * \[Runtime]: Fast

-* Phase 9: [Optional] Generate PDF Training Summary Report
+* Phase 8: [Optional] Generate PDF Training Summary Report
   * Generates a pre-formatted PDF including all pipeline run parameters, basic dataset information, and key exploratory analyses, ML modeling results, statistical comparisons, and runtime.
 Will properly format on analyses that include up to 20 datasets (aim to expand this in the future).
   * \[Code]: PDF_ReportTrainMain.py and PDF_ReportTrainJob.py
   * \[Runtime]: Moderately fast

-* Phase 10: [Optional] Apply Models to Replication Data
+* Phase 9: [Optional] Apply Models to Replication Data
   * Applies all previously trained models for a single 'target' dataset to one or more new 'replication' dataset that has all features found in the original 'target' datasets
   * Conducts exploratory analysis on new 'replication' dataset(s)
   * Applies scaling, imputation, and feature selection (unique to each CV partition from model training) to new 'replication' dataset(s) in preparation for model application